moritzheiber/laptop-provisioning/README.md

 Should you have questions/concerns/ideas for improvements just send me a message, hit me up on [Mastodon](https://mastodon.social/@moritzheiber) or submit a PR.
 Thanks!

+_Note: Prior to using MItamae recipes this repository contained a set of Ansible playbooks.
+They are archived in the `ansible` branch._

 ## Prerequisites

 A Debian/Ubuntu-based laptop.
 It's not tested on any other operating system.